Guidelines for the DE Faculty Evaluation Process

 REQUEST ONLINE VERSION of STUDENT EVALUATION of ONLINE INSTRUCTOR FORM (App CC)

-- This is a Survey Monkey form that you request from the Planning and Research Office.
-Contact Judy Cassada.
+- This is a Survey Monkey form that you request from the Planning and Research Office (PRO).

-- Email Judy and copy Francine Van Meter the following information:
+- Email PRO and copy the TLC Coordinator(s) the following information:

 - Name of faculty being evaluated, and section number of online course to be visited.